Application Design, 1043 Labs, October 2017–Present.

-At Wiser, I am responsible for the development of product strategy, feature development, design, user-testing, and management of the front-end engineering team.
+As Head of Product, I was responsible for the development of product strategy, feature development, design, user-testing, and management of the front-end engineering team.
+In addition to management responsibilities, I maintained my position as the only full-time designer on the team.
 I have led Wiser through two major redesigns and launched our stand alone email curation platform.

 Founding Partner, Vollipop, January 2012–July 2013.